The story behind Murano glass

 Murano ceiling lamps

 As for the ceiling lamps, they come in many different shapes and colors.
 When you have to decide which Murano ceiling lamp is perfect for you, consider in which room it will hang, how high your ceiling is and whether it should hang in the middle of the room, above a dining table or in the corner.
-Most often, with the Murano ceiling lamps, you have the opportunity to adjust how high or low they should hang by adjusting the wire you get with it.
-The mount that comes with the Murano ceiling lamps is most often placed on a hook in the ceiling and the cord can then be led to the lamp from the nearest eletrical outlet or socket.
+Most often, with the Murano ceiling lamps, you have the opportunity to adjust how high or low they should hang by adjusting the handle you get with it.
+The handle that comes with the Murano ceiling lamps is most often mounted on a hook in the ceiling and the cord can then be led to the lamp outlet or socket.

-The Murano ceiling lamps can come in different shapes depending on whether you prefer a ceiling lamp with an open base or a glass ball.
+The Murano ceiling lamps can come in different shapes, depending on whether you prefer a ceiling lamp with an open base or a glass ball.
 It is, among other things, also in this category you will find the classic white vintage Murano ceiling lamp with swirl.
-Finally, it is most often this type of Murano lamp that we at Farveladeland find with the Murano sticker on it.
+In conclusion, it is most often this type of Murano lamp that we at Farveladeland find with the Murano sticker on it.

 See our collection of vintage Murano ceiling lamps here